- The Continual Process Improvement Model

 A good value stream map will be very detailed and formatted like a flow chart.
 It is utilized to help isolate each of the steps in a process to see where value is being added and where it is not.
 This makes it easier to eliminate or modify the areas where value is either missing or could be increased in the process.

 The idea of value stream mapping was originally developed for manufacturing processes, but it can be repurposed to fit any industry and obtain the same business results.

 Some of the benefits of Kaizen include:

-- Capital Investments – By focusing on smaller, incremental changes, the company doesn't typically need to come up with significant capital resources to implement the changes.
+- Capital Investments – By focusing on smaller, incremental changes, the company doesn't typically need to come up with significant capital resources for implementation.

-- Engaged Workplace – By encouraging employees to contribute the improvement ideas, they become more engaged.
+- Engaged Workplace – By encouraging employees to contribute improvement ideas and their own personal skills, they become more engaged.

-- Long-term Improvement – Each small improvement made builds on previous improvements, leading to a snowball effect.
+- Long-term Improvement – Each small improvement made builds on a series of previous improvements, leading to a snowball effect.

-Total Quality Management (TQM) began in the manufacturing sector, but has since been adapted for use in many other environments as well.
+Total Quality Management, or TQM, began in the manufacturing sector.
+It has since been adapted for use in many other environments as well.
 This method for continuous improvement focuses on improving employee involvement, customer satisfaction, communication, and other key elements for success within a company.
-This is a continuous improvement strategy that is often incorporated into or alongside, other strategies to help maximize the successes.

-5S is an organization method that helps identify how a workspace should be organized to improve efficiency and effectiveness.
-This is done by identifying what is needed at each step of a process and ensuring all the necessary tools are immediately available, ideally within arm’s reach.
+5S is an organizational method that helps identify how a workspace should be organized to improve efficiency and effectiveness.
+This is achieved by identifying the requirements of each step in a process and ensuring all the necessary tools are immediately available, ideally within arm’s reach.

 Having the right continuous improvement tools is essential to the long-term success of any strategy.
 These tools can be anything that helps ensure the quality improvement process can move forward successfully.